 By Critical Illness, we mean the handful of life-changing conditions that will make a significant impact on your life and earning potential.

-That means cancer, coronary artery by-pass grafts, heart attack and any stroke that results in permanent symptoms.
+That covers cancer, coronary artery by-pass grafts, heart attack and any stroke that results in permanent symptoms.
 If you were to suffer one of these illnesses, it’s unlikely you’ll be able to carry on working for quite some time, so you’ll be glad for the extra cover to keep the bills paid.

-How does critical illness cover work?
+How does Critical Illness cover work?

 Some people use it to keep the bills paid, others put it towards rehab or recuperation.
 However, your Life Insurance benefit will be reduced by the amount of your Critical Illness benefit (with a corresponding reduction in your premium).